ixofoundation/schema/README.md

 ```

 ## Templates
-Templates describe the labels, input type and the optionality of fileds.
+Templates describe the labels, input type and the optionality of fields.
 These are used on the client side for rendering schemas.

 Templates consist of a single data element called `entities` which is an array of the fields/entities that need to be rendered on screen.
 Each entity has three mandatory values: